 Prostate cancer frequently doesn’t produce symptoms.
 The first indication of a problem may come during a routine screening test.
 Screening tests include:

 There’s more than one way to treat prostate cancer.
-For some men a combination of treatmentsn such as surgery followed by radiation or radiation paired with hormone therapy works best.
+For some men, a combination of treatments such as surgery followed by radiation or radiation paired with hormone therapy works best.
 The treatment that is best for each man depends on several factors.
-These include how fast your cancer is growing, how much it has spread, your age and life expectancy, as well as the benefits and the potential side effects of the treatment.
+These include how fast your cancer is growing, how much it has spread, your age and life expectancy, as well as the benefits and potential side effects of the treatment.

 The most common treatments for prostate cancer include the following:

 You can receive radiation therapy via external beams or using radioactive implants

 External beam radiation treatment makes use of high-powered X-rays to kill cancer cells, using a machine to deliver the radiation beam.

 This type of radiation is effective at destroying cancerous cells, but it can also scar adjacent healthy tissue.
 The first step in radiation therapy is to map the precise area of your body that needs to receive radiation.
 Doctors often use three-dimensional scans to determine the exact location of your prostate and surrounding structures.
 Computer-imaging software gives the radiation oncologist the ability to find the best angles to aim the beams of radiation.
 By using new techniques which allow for more precise focusing of the radiation beams with a concentration of the radiation dose to the targeted area greater doses of radiation can be administered to your prostate without harming surrounding tissue.